 Ketamine can provide short-term relief for migraine sufferers and has the potential to offer long-term relief.

 Who is a candidate for ketamine migraine treatment?

 People who regularly suffer from migraines and find that more conventional treatments, like pain medications, don’t relieve their pain could be candidates for ketamine infusion therapy.

 Ketamine’s way of relieving migraine pain is different from other therapies, so it might just work for people who have no success with medications and lifestyle changes.

 Another benefit of ketamine therapy is that it doesn’t cause the unwanted side effects of conventional migraine treatments.

-If you suffer from regular migraines and want relief, call Scottsdale Ketamine Clinic today or use the online tool to schedule your appointment.
+If you suffer from regular migraines and want relief, call one of our clinics today or use the online tool to schedule your appointment.